Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 # Practice
+## Type: Agree or not

+Prompt:
+> Some people believe that children's leisure activities must be educational; otherwise, they are a complete waste of time.
+>
+> Do you agree or disagree?
+>
+> Give reasons for your answer and include any relevant examples from your experience.

+I completely disagree with the ***notion*** that children's leisure activities must be ***exclusively*** educational to be worthwhile.
+While education is crucial, children can learn valuable life lessons and skills from a diverse range of activities if guided effectively.

+Firstly, the definition of "educational" is subjective and ***can encompass various forms of learning***.
+For instance, engaging in team sports teaches children about cooperation, discipline, and leadership, which are essential life skills.
+Similarly, participating in creative pursuits like drawing or writing ***nurtures*** imagination and self-expression, promoting cognitive and emotional development.

+Secondly, many beneficial traits and abilities cannot be learned through ***explicit educational objectives***.
+For instance, engaging in outdoor activities like camping or hiking fosters ***resilience***, problem-solving, and ***adaptability***, which are essential for personal growth.
+Moreover, spending time with family and friends during leisure activities ***cultivates*** social skills, empathy, and ***emotional intelligence***.

+Lastly, striking a balance between educational and non-educational activities is crucial for a child's overall development. ***Excessive focus on*** academic pursuits can lead to ***burnout*** and ***hinder*** the child's creative and emotional growth.
+Having hobbies and pursuing leisure activities not only provides a ***much-needed*** break from academic pressures but also ***instills*** a lifelong love for learning and exploration.

+From personal experience, my younger brother developed excellent teamwork and leadership skills by participating in a local youth club's drama performances.
+Although not explicitly educational, the experience taught him the importance of cooperation and time management, which later proved invaluable in his academic and professional ***endeavors***.

+In conclusion, children's leisure activities should not be limited to being strictly educational. ***A well-rounded approach*** to leisure pursuits allows children to learn diverse skills, foster personal growth, and ***develop a passion for*** lifelong learning.
+Striking a balance between education and leisure is vital in shaping well-rounded individuals who can thrive academically, socially, and emotionally.

 ## Type: Why
 ### Importance of English as an International Language for Study Abroad

-> Prompt:
+Prompt:

+> Millions of people every year move to English-speaking countries such as Australia, Britain, or America in order to study at school, college, or university.
 >
-> You should spend no more than 40 minutes on this task.
-As part of a class assignment, you have to write about the following topic.
->
->> Millions of people every year move to English-speaking countries such as Australia, Britain, or America in order to study at school, college, or university.
->>
->> Why do so many people want to study in English?
+> Why do so many people want to study in English?
 Why is English such an important international language?
 >
 > Give reasons for your answer.
->
-> You should write at least 250 words.

 Studying in English-speaking countries has become a widespread aspiration for millions of individuals worldwide. ***There are several reasons driving this phenomenon***, and English's significance as an international language ***plays a pivotal role in*** attracting learners.